microsoft/dotnet/Documentation/compatibility/aspnet-Invalid results from HttpRequest.GetAttributeFromHeader.md

 have all delimiters stripped from return values.

 ### Recommended Action
-Starting from .NET 4.8, when targeting 4.8 through `targetFrameworkVersion`, the default behavior changes to strip delimiters.
+Starting with applications running on .NET Framework 4.8, when targeting .NET Framework 4.8 or later by using the `targetFrameworkVersion` element, the default behavior changes to strip delimiters.
 When targeting previous framework versions, or not using `targetFrameworkVersion`, trailing delimiters for some values will still be returned.
 Alternatively, this behavior can be explicitly controlled with an `appSetting`: